Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Ablation and Analysis

-\lily{\textbf{Third, joint optimization configurations consistently demonstrate superior robustness compared to single-variant baselines,} provided that the optimization set includes at least one representative from the target codec's architectural family.
-By comparing the joint frameworks ($C_1, C_2, F_1$) against the single-variant baselines (\textit{Latent-Cluster}, \textit{PCA}, and \textit{Random}), we observe that exposure to diverse neural resynthesis processes prevents the watermark from occupying narrow, codec-specific latent regions, effectively covering a broader spectrum of unseen codecs than the individual semantic-mapping strategies.}
+\lily{The joint optimization configurations consistently demonstrate superior robustness compared to single-variant baselines, provided that the optimization set includes at least one representative from the target codec's architectural family.
+By comparing the joint frameworks ($C_1, C_2, F_1$) against the single-variant baselines (\textit{Latent-Cluster}, \textit{PCA}, and \textit{Random}), we observe that exposure to diverse neural codec compression processes prevents the watermark from occupying narrow, codec-specific latent regions, effectively covering a broader spectrum of unseen codecs than the individual strategies.}

-\lily{Finally, \textbf{structural architecture remains a more significant bottleneck for watermark survival than sampling frequency,} a fact highlighted by the $F_1$ configuration.
-Despite $F_1$ being optimized for 24kHz targets, it fails to provide disproportionate gains for the 24kHz \texttt{dac24} variant compared to other families.
+\lily{Finally, structural architecture remains a more significant bottleneck for watermark survival than sampling frequency, a fact highlighted by the $F_1$ configuration.
+Despite $F_1$ being optimized for 24kHz targets, it fails to provide disproportionate gains for the 24kHz \texttt{DAC24} variant compared to other families.
 This indicates that the specific inductive bias of the neural synthesis layers—rather than the frequency response of the signal—is the dominant factor that the watermark must navigate to remain imperceptible yet detectable.}